ssborbis/ContextSearch-web-ext/README.md

 ### Engine Types
 * Search Engines
   * Generally conforming to the [OpenSearch](https://developer.mozilla.org/en-US/docs/Web/OpenSearch) standard.
 These are your basic search engines.
 Each must have a unique name so as to not conflict with built-in browser search engines.
-* Search Engine Shortcuts
-  * References to Search Engines that can be placed throughout separate folders in the Search Engines Manager.
-Useful if the same engine is used for different folder searches.
-Editing a shortcut will change the original engine, and all shortcuts referencing that engine will be updated.
 * Multi-search Engines
   * Search engines where the template is an array of either template URLs or engine IDs.
 Behaves like a folder search, but in a single search engine tile.
 * One-Click Search Engines